"Master Harold"...and the Boys: Plot

-Servants Sam and Willie are practising ballroom steps in preparation for a major competition, while maintaining Hally's mother's tea shop on a rainy day.
+Servants Sam Samela and Willie Malopo, both in their mid-forties, are practicing ballroom steps in preparation for a major competition, while maintaining Hally's mother's tea shop on a rainy day.
 Sam is the more worldly of the two.
-When Willie says his ballroom partner and girlfriend is lacking enthusiasm, Sam points out that Willie beats her.
+When Willie says his ballroom partner and girlfriend is lacking enthusiasm, Sam points out that Willie beats her every time she makes a mistake.

-Seventeen-year-old Hally arrives home from school, and cheerfully asks after the dancing progress.
-Sam mentors the boy, wishing to guide him through adolescence into manhood.
-Willie is the "loyal black"; who calls the white Afrikaner boy "Master Harold".
+Seventeen-year-old Hally Harold arrives home from school, and cheerfully asks about the dancing progress.
+Sam mentors the boy, wishing to guide him through adolescence into manhood, while Willie is the "loyal black"; who calls the white Afrikaner boy "Master Harold".

 The conversation between the three moves from Hally's school-work, to an intellectual discussion on "A Man of Magnitude", where they mention various historical figures of the time and their contribution to society, to flashbacks of Hally, Sam and Willie when they lived in a boarding house.
-Hally warmly remembers the simple act of flying a kite Sam had made for him out of junk, made to cheer Hally up after he was embarrassed by his father's public drunkenness.
-Conversation then turns to Hally's 500-word English composition.
-The ballroom dancing floor is described as "a world without collisions"; a transcendent metaphor for life.
+Hally warmly remembers the simple act of flying a kite Sam had made for him out of junk.
+Hally wishes to write a story about the two of them flying the kite for school, but he feels the ending was too simple, as he recalls how he had sat on a park bench to watch the kite fly, while Sam quietly went back to work.
+Conversation then turns to Hally's 500-word English composition, where they describe the ballroom dancing floor as "a world without collisions"; a transcendent metaphor for life.

-Almost immediately despair returns: Sam had early on mentioned why Hally's mother is not present; the hospital had called about his father, who has been there receiving treatment for complications from a leg he lost in World War I, to discharge him, and she had left to bring him home.
+Almost immediately, despair returns: Sam had early on mentioned why Hally's mother is not present; the hospital had called about his father, who has been there receiving treatment for complications from a leg he lost in World War I, to discharge him, and she had left to bring him home.
 However, Hally, indicating that his father had been in considerable pain the previous day, insisted that his father wasn't well enough to be discharged, and that the call must've been about a bad turn, rather than a discharge notice.
-A call from Hally's mother at the hospital confirms that Hally's father is manipulating the hospital into discharging him, although he is indeed not feeling any better than before, so it's still unofficial, and Hally remains hopeful that the discharge won't happen.
-A second call from Hally's mother later reveals that the discharge is official, and Hally's father is now home.
+A call from Hally's mother at the hospital confirms that Hally's father is manipulating the hospital into discharging him, despite the fact that his condition hasn't improved, so it's still unofficial, and Hally remains hopeful that the discharge won't happen.
+A second call from Hally's mother later reveals that the discharge is official, and she has brought Hally's father home.